MicrosoftDocs/Devices-docs/surface/surface-laptop-se-overview.md

 ## Install optional apps

-IT admins can install a [additional apps](/education/windows/windows-11-se-overview#available-apps) such as Chrome or Zoom via Intune.
+IT admins can install [additional apps](/education/windows/windows-11-se-overview#available-apps) such as Chrome or Zoom via Intune.
 Note there is no app store for Surface Laptop SE.

-Before you can add a Win32 app to Microsoft Intune, you must prepare the app by using the [Microsoft Win32 Content Prep Tool](https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool), available from GitHub.
+Before you can add a Win32 app to Microsoft Intune, you must prepare the app using the [Microsoft Win32 Content Prep Tool](https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool), available from GitHub.

 Refer to the following documentation: